 The use of Diyanet as a political instrument is fairly recent, dating to 2010-11.
 Until late 2010, Diyanet was led by a Chairman, Ali Bardakoğlu, appointed by secularist president Ahmet Necdet Sezer.
 Under Bardakoğlu’s tenure, the Diyanet largely stayed out of politics.
 In 2010, during the course of reforms that ended bans on the Islamic headscarf, Prime Minister Erdoğan suggested that the Diyanet be consulted.
 In response, Bardakoğlu responded that “consulting the Diyanet on legislation is counter to the principle of secularism”.
 He also refused to recommend Muslim women to wear the headscarf, emphasizing that it is not a formal requirement of the religion.
 Bardakoğlu was fired shortly thereafter, and replaced by Mehmet Görmez, who has been considerably more pliant toward the AKP leadership’s wishes.

 Now, before we get too carried away, we should note that the Diyanet’s share of total government expenditures hasn’t really risen all that much from its consistent historical levels.
-But Erdoğan’s decision to use the Diyanet as a political authority, and to swap out its leadership on ideological terms, does suggest that he sees the body differently from past Turkish leaders (the fact that Görmez sometimes gets referred to as Turkey’s “head cleric,” or something to that effect, which is a role you normally only see in descriptions of overtly religious states like Iran, may also be a clue that the office’s role is changing).
-And for a Turkish “deep state” that is increasingly worried that Erdoğan’s secular mask is slipping, that may have been, along with the influence of the Gülenists, dissatisfaction with Erdoğan’s foreign and security policies, etc., part of the motivation for the coup attempt.
+But Erdoğan’s decision to use the Diyanet as a political authority, and to swap out its leadership on ideological terms, does suggest that he sees the body differently from past Turkish leaders.
+The fact that Görmez sometimes gets referred to as Turkey’s “head cleric,” or something to that effect, which is a role you normally only see in descriptions of overtly religious states like Iran, may also be a clue that the office’s role is changing.
+And for a Turkish “deep state” that is increasingly worried that Erdoğan’s secular mask is slipping, that may have been–along with the (alleged) influence of Gülenists, dissatisfaction with Erdoğan’s foreign and security policies, and other issues–part of the motivation for the coup attempt.